“It doesn’t matter who you love, or how you love, but that you love.”

 One of McKuen’s biggest hits was the title song for the animated Peanuts film A Boy Named Charlie Brown (1969) for which he was nominated for an Oscar.
 His other Oscar nomination was for the song Jean, which he sang over the closing credits of The Prime Of Miss Jean Brodie (1969).
 Released as a single, it did not sell well, until it was recorded by singer Oliver, then it went to Number Two on the US charts.
 In 1974, McKuen’s version of Brel’s Le Moribond, became a huge worldwide hit.

-His songs have been covered by disparate artist such as Madonna, Frank Sinatra, Dolly Parton, Chet Baker, Petula Clark, Johnny Cash, Dusty Springfield, Linda Ronstadt, Johnny Mathis and Barbra Streisand.
+His exquisite songs have been covered through the years by such disparate artists as Linda Ronstadt, Madonna, Frank Sinatra, Dolly Parton, Chet Baker, Tom Jones, Petula Clark, Johnny Cash, Dusty Springfield, Johnny Mathis, and Barbra Streisand.
 McKuen became the first songwriter to have an entire album of new material recorded by Sinatra.

 McKuen was a longtime supporter of LGBTQ rights.
 In the 1950s, he was part of the San Francisco chapter of the pioneering Mattachine Society.
 McKuen publicly spoke out against Anita Bryant, gifting her the moniker: “Ginny Orangeseed”.
 He did benefit concerts to raise money to fight her.
 The cover for his album Slide Easy In… (1977), used the arm of gay porn star Bruno, his fist filled with Crisco, hovering above a can with “Disco” on the label.
 My friends and I referred to it as the “Crisco Disco Album”, and it had a song Don’t Drink The Orange Juice in response to the Bryant campaign.